 Discussion of translation assignments represents the chief learning method in this course; therefore, attendance, punctuality, and participation are absolutely essential.
 Non-compliance will result in a lower grade.
-Students with a legitimate excuse should notify the professor (in advance, when possible) via text to 787-632-3912 or email to helen.barnesslown@upr.edu.
+Students who will be absent should notify the professor in advance, if possible.
+Absences may be excused if requested via email to the professor at <a href="https://example.com/heten.com/h

-Punctual class attendance and participation in discussions 20% Satisfactory completion of assigned weekly translations 20% Semester Project 30% Exams 30%
+Punctual class attendance and participation in discussions 20% Satisfactory completion of all assignments 20% Semester Project 30% Exams 30%